-- This step is the easiest, at least I think so - and you know you're almost done!
+- This step is the easiest.
 Using the widest foam brush you have, apply a very thin layer of polyurethane to the table.
 What I discovered with the polyurethane is that you don't really need to go with the grain of the wood, because its whole purpose is to make everything smooth.
 This was great news for me because my table has a lot of wood grains going in different directions that were difficult to keep even, so I have some blotchy spots from my third coat of stain around the edges of each square.

 - Be mindful that with a foam brush you have to be precise or bubbles will form in the polyurethane.
-While doing this I learned that the best way to prevent bubbles is to lay the brush relatively flat onto the surface and gently drag it along in one stroke along the length of the table --- see the photo to the right!
+While doing this I learned that the best way to prevent bubbles is to lay the brush relatively flat onto the surface and gently drag it along in one stroke along the length of the table.

 - Let the polyurethane dry at least 3 hours.
 If it is still tacky, do not do anything with it and let it keep drying until it is completely hardened.

 - If a second coat is needed on your table, lightly sand over this coat to remove any rough spots and apply a second coat.
 Let dry completely before putting your table back together.

 Step 17: Safely Dispose of or Store ALL of the Used Supplies.

 - Your foam paintbrushes, unless you really want to try to clean them out.
 This isreally difficult to do with oil-based stains, and foam brushes are disposable so I recommend just throwing them out.
 If you do clean them don't clean them in a sink where you handle food.
 Best to do in a bucket with a garden hose outside.